xinzhoucs/RNN_BrainMaturation_old/README.md

 pic2video.py requires Opencv3.
 The pillow package and matplotlib package are needed to save the frames.

+PSTH_analysis.py requires statsmodels and pandas for ANNOVA analysis.

 ## Reproducing results from the paper
 All analysis results from the paper can be reproduced from paper.py